zacmarco/climinal/README.md

 This is a pointer to an array of strings.
 The completion callback is expected to fill this array with possible completions for the value currently being typed by the user.

 - **void \*cookie:**
-Similar to the command callback, the cookie here is a user-defined pointer that allows you to pass additional contextual information to the completion callback.
+Similar to the command callback, the cookie (aka *priv_data*) is the user-defined pointer that is normally passed to the command callbacks, allowing you to pass additional contextual information to the value completion callback.
 This might include state or configuration details needed to generate the appropriate list of completions.

 ### Return Value: